shubhamchandak94/Spring/README.md

                                   or to output gzipped fastq during
                                   decompression
 ```
+Note that the SPRING compressed files are tar archives consisting of the different compressed streams, although we recommend using the `.spring` extension as in the examples shown below.

 ### Example Usage of SPRING
 This section contains several examples for SPRING compression and decompression with various modes and options.
 The compressed SPRING file uses the `.spring` extension as a convention.